 Similarly, positive improvements were made in the proportion of homes deemed to fail the SHQS (with all properties in the sample, irrespective of tenure, assessed against the Standard).
-Slightly more than four in ten (42%) of North Lanarkshire properties failed SHQS in the 2016-18 survey compared to almost six in ten (58%) in the 2010-12 exercise.
+Slightly less than four in ten (37%) of North Lanarkshire properties failed SHQS in the 2017-19 survey compared to almost six in ten (58%) in the 2010-12 exercise.
 A steady improvement was recorded in both North Lanarkshire and across Scotland over the period.

-Chart 43: All Tenure SHQS Fails, 2010/12 - 2016/18
+Chart 43: All Tenure SHQS Fails, 2010/12 - 2017/19